dylanapplegate/dylanapplegate.github.io/docs/05-about.markdown

 permalink: /about/
 ---

-Welcome to my corner of the internet.
 This blog is a place where I document my thoughts, experiments, and ideas about technology, software development, and beyond.

 I believe in simplicity, clarity, and lifelong learning.
 My goal is to share insights that are practical, interesting, or just make you think.